2023 - 2024 Junior High Schedule

 Minimum number of students for the class to make: 3

-Objectives of this class: We will learn the history of science, implementation of the scientific method, and a broad sweeping overview of different science disciplines including Earth Science, Life Science, General Chemistry/Physics and Environmental Science looking at how God's glory is shown throughout it all.
+Objectives of this class: We will learn the history of science, implementation of the scientific method, and a broad sweeping overview of several science disciplines.
+These include Earth Science, Life Science, General Chemistry/Physics and Environmental Science, we will look at how God's glory is shown throughout it all.

 Description of the general class format: Class time will be devoted to presenting concepts and completing experiments for each module.